+According to the Eight Census of the United States, taken in 1860, 40 women were employed in the lumber industry in Pennsylvania.
+Thirty-two of these women were listed as working in Forest County.3 More than likely, these women were working in lumber camps.
 Women had distinct, albeit traditional, roles in logging camps.
-Typically, they were present as wives and mothers with the domestic roles of cooks, cleaners and caregivers.
+Typically, they were present as wives and mothers with the domestic roles of cooks, cleaners, and caregivers.
 Their children, if old enough, functioned as helpers, preforming basic chores.
 At some camps, the women came along as part of the family unit of a jobber or foremen, an experienced woodsman who functioned as a contractor with landowners to timber cut a tract of land over a given length of time.
 Jobbers often had or hired their own crew.
-As a cost saving measure, they could "employ" their wife and children.
+As a cost saving measure, they could "employ" their wife, children, and/or extended family members.
 In the case of the Kettle Creek image below, one of the cooks was the camp blacksmith's wife.
 Widows and their children were also hired to cook and keep the camps.
-These instances were often captured in the black and white photographs of Pennsylvania's lumber camps, universal in all of the states' lumber regions, proving that women were involved with daily logging camp life.
+These instances were often captured in the black and white photographs of Pennsylvania's lumber camps, universal in all of the state's lumber regions, proving that women were involved with daily logging camp life.
 As illustrated in the images that follow, women can be seen grouped together in the background or along the side of the "woodhicks" or lumberjacks.
-In some cases, the jobber's family or a group of children are located in the center of an image, surrounded by woodhicks and bark peelers, indicating their place of importance or prominence within the structure of the camp.
+In some cases, the jobber's family or a group of children are in the center of an image, surrounded by woodhicks and bark peelers, indicating their place of importance or prominence within the structure of the camp.